pabloturati/devices-clientapp/README.md

 1. Clone [devicesTask_serverApp](https://github.com/NinjaMSP/devicesTask_serverApp) repo to a local directory.

-2. Navigate to the repo forlder and install dependencies using `npm install`.
+2. Navigate to the repo directory and install dependencies using `npm install`.

 3. Once installed, start the server using the following script `npm start`.
 The server will run by default in [http://localhost:3000/](http://localhost:3000/).

-Refer the repo readme file for furter information.
+Refer the repo (devicesTask_serverApp]) readme file for further information.

-Once the server is running, to run this project:
+Once the server is running, to run the fronend single application following the next steps:

-1. Clone the project repo [devices-clientapp](https://github.com/pabloturati/devices-clientapp) into a local folder.
+1. Clone the frontend project repo [devices-clientapp](https://github.com/pabloturati/devices-clientapp) into a local folder.

 2. Navigate to the repository directory and run `npm install`